The pelvic floor and step workouts

 2. Rhythm changes.
 This is when the stepping action is a skipping action, or it is a slow and quick stepping action rather than the constant stepping up and down action.
 These moves can be variable regarding the level of comfort for the pelvic floor, but if there is concern, perform either the same move without the rhythm change or march on the floor to substitute the movement pattern.

 3. Arm actions.
 Adding upper body movements will certainly elevate heart rate but it can also add more load on the pelvic floor.
-If this is the case, a simple modification is keep the arms below should height or simply remove any excessive upper body actions.
+If this is the case, a simple modification is keep the arms below shoulder height or simply remove any excessive upper body actions.

 4. Lower step height.
 Step workouts were designed so that the individual could choose which height was appropriate for their individual fitness levels.
 Depending on the make of the step, you will have a choice of 3 heights which you can also modify during the workout.
 If you are unsure on how to change the height – some steps look like Lego pieces, as the instructor as they will be able to show how you can simply shift the blocks to decrease the height.
 The recommendation is that the lower the step height, the less pressure on the pelvic floor.
 If you in the high risk category (pre or postnatal, pre or post-menopausal or starting exercise) chose the lowest possible height.